derthadams/IMDb-to-neo4j/README.md

     Hit enter to continue:

-which allows you time to complete any CAPTCHA that IMDb give you, as well as turn off Javascript and image loading (as covered in [this section above](#chrome)).
+which allows you time to complete any CAPTCHA that IMDb give you.

-After you hit enter you'll get a prompt for the credit results csv
+After you hit enter the script will turn off Javascript and image loading in Chrome settings and you'll get a prompt for the credit results csv

     File path of the Person-Season List: